 Reapply power to the Atlas bus.

-Run HPSDRProgrammer and select the 'Metis Boot Loader' Tab, select the 'JTAG Programmer' Tab then Click 'Interrogate'.
+Run HPSDRBootloader and Click 'Interrogate'.
 This checks the integrity of the JTAG chain and reports which HPSDR board it finds on the chain.

 The result of interrogating the JTAG chain with a Mercury board is shown below.